ngc/newsfax/extension/EXTENSION_README.md

 ### 3. Test with Demo Page
 1. Open the `test.html` file in your browser
+2. **Click the Newsfax extension icon** in your browser toolbar
+3. Wait for the loading indicator (1.5 seconds)
-2. You should see highlighted text in green, yellow, and red
+4. You should see highlighted text in green, yellow, and red
-3. Click on any highlighted text to see the popover
+5. Click on any highlighted text to see the detailed popover
-4. Test clicking outside the popover to close it
+6. Hover over source icons to see the macOS dock effect
+7. Click source icons to open URLs in new tabs

 ### 4. Test on Real Websites
-Visit any news website and look for the highlighted terms.
-The extension will automatically highlight any matching text from the dummy data.
+1. Visit any news website (BBC, CNN, etc.)
+2. **Click the Newsfax extension icon** to start analysis
+3. Wait for the backend simulation to complete
+4. Look for highlighted terms from the fact-checking database

 ## File Structure